IQSS/dataverse/doc/sphinx-guides/source/qa/testing-approach.md

 1. Upload 3 different types of files: You can use a tabular file, 50by1000.dta, an image file, and a text file.
 1. Publish the dataset.
 1. Download a file.

+## Alternative deployment and testing

+This workflow is fine for a single person testing a PR, one at a time.
+It would be awkward or impossible if there were multiple people wanting to test different PRs at the same time.
+If a developer is testing, they would likely just deploy to their dev environment.
+That might be ok, but is the env is fully configured enough to offer a real-world testing scenario?

+An alternative might be to spin an EC2 branch on AWS, potentially using sample data.
+This can take some time so another option might be to spin up a few, persistent AWS instances with sample data this way, one per tester, and just deploy new builds there when you want to test.
+You could even configure Jenkins projects for each if desired to maintain consistency in how they’re built.